jmcfadd2/filmroom-client/README.md

 ![App logo](./src/images/Filmroom-Logo2.png)

-> Filmroom is a sports learning app that allows coaches to provide athletes with workouts and trainings in the same manner Udemy tutors provide courses for its users.
+ Filmroom is a sports learning app that allows coaches to provide athletes with workouts and trainings in the same manner Udemy tutors provide courses for its users.

+ Test out the app at [filmroom.io](https://filmroom.io/)

 ## Table of contents
 * [Inspiration](#inspiration)